grahamcarman/docs/astro/create-first-dag.md

 This tutorial takes about 15 minutes.
 If you're new to Airflow and want a more in-depth tutorial, see [Write your First DAG](https://docs.astronomer.io/learn/get-started-with-airflow).

+If you just want to run Airflow on your local machine without deploying to Astro, see [Get started with Airflow using the Astro CLI](cli/get-started-cli.md).
+Also, if you want to deploy your first DAG without installing any software to a local machine, see [Run your first DAG with the Cloud UI](astro-no-code-onboarding.md).

 ## Prerequisites

 - An Astro account.
 To start an Astro trial, see [Start a trial](trial.md).